Join the practice

-The patient list size has increased rapidly over the past year, therefore, forcing this decision, which is necessary to protect the safety and quality of service provided to the patients currently registered with the practice.
+The patient list size has increased rapidly over the past eight months, therefore, forcing this decision, which is necessary to protect the safety and quality of service provided to the patients currently registered with the practice.

 We apologise for any inconvenience caused.